-- Part of a trial team representing Credit Suisse in numerous RMBS cases throughout the country.
+- Part of a trial team representing Credit Suisse in numerous RMBS cases throughout the country, including actions brought by the FDIC and state attorneys general.

 - Represented major investment banks in connection with M&A litigation in the Delaware Court of Chancery.

 - Represented Barracuda Networks in M&A litigation involving disputed claims to an earn-out in the Delaware Court of Chancery.

 - Represented Bank of America in several CMBS repurchase suits in federal courts nationwide.

 Energy & Infrastructure Litigation